teampoltergeist/poltergeist/README.md

 }
 ```

+The extra headers will apply to all subsequent HTTP requests (including
-They will be cleared between tests, so you do not have to do this manually.
+requests for assets, AJAX, etc).
+They will be automatically cleared at
+the end of the test.

 ### Inspecting network traffic ###